|Ordered||1 Apr 1935|

 Attacks on this boat and other events

-An unknown enemy submarine fired two torpedoes at U-31.
+An unknown enemy submarine fired two torpedoes at U-31 at 03.16 hours.
 The boat escaped by the narrowest of margins.

 20 Oct 1940